custom-components/zaptec/README.md

 - **Scan interval** indicates how many seconds between the cloud is polled for new data.
 Zaptec has rate limiting, so putting a too low value might cause problems.
 Default value is fine.
 - **Manually select chargers** will allow you to select which chargers that should be included into HA.
 This is useful for large installation that have many chargers.
 When selected a new dialog asking for which chargers to add will be selected.

+## Manual installation

+This describes how Zaptec can be added manually if HACS cannot be used

+- Clone or download the [Zaptec repository](https://github.com/custom-components/zaptec/) to the server where Home Assistant is installed.
+- Copy the folder `custom_components/zaptec` from the downloaded repo into folder `config/custom_components/zaptec` in Home Assistant.
+- Restart HA.
+It should now be available for being added to HA.

+Continue as described above in [setting up Zaptec](#setting-up-zaptec)

 # Usage